mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, applications built on top of HTTP (as well as the rest of the 'Web Platform') often exhibit centralisation.
 As such, HTTP is an example of a platform for centralization -- while the protocol itself is not centralized, it's possible to build centralized services and applications using it.

+As such, this kind of centralization risk is not directly associated with the protocols that are standardized, but rather is a property of the applications built on top of that platform.

+As a result, the platform itself is not typically a viable place to avoid centralization.
+Rather, our focus SHOULD be on decentralizing the functions built on top of it.

-## External Centralization
+## Consider External Centralization Risks

-Even when it is defined in a decentralized fashion, a protocol might also become centralized if external factors influence its deployment, making it difficult or impossible to realize the value provided unless a central facility is used.
+Even when defined in a decentralized fashion, a protocol might become centralized if external factors influence its deployment, making it difficult or impossible to realize the value provided unless a central facility is used.
 Such factors might be economic, social, or legal.
 Often, they are related to the network effects that are so often seen on the Internet.

 For example, cloud computing is used to deploy many Internet protocols.
 Although the base concepts and control protocols for it are decentralized in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.